RSP-git-code/OpenClawProjectBuilder/README.md

 - Docker — containerized setup

-# Example Projects Generated
-ProjectDescriptiontodo_appPython CLI todo app with SQLitetravel_websiteTravel website with frontendpilot_farm_platformFastAPI + PostgreSQL + PostGIS crop registration platform

-🚀 Setup
+# Setup
 Prerequisites

-Docker Desktop
+- Docker Desktop
-Telegram Bot Token (from @BotFather)
+- Telegram Bot Token (from @BotFather)
-Google Gemini API Key (from Google AI Studio)
+- Google Gemini API Key (from Google AI Studio)
+- OpenClaw (Clone the openclaw repo and download it locally in your device )

 1. Clone the repo
 bashgit clone openclaw repo